13954380607/Java-Project/README.txt

-﻿1.
-Dongnan Liu (liu02385@umn.edu)
-2. How to compile and run your program: Open the fold in Intellij to run the FractalDrawer file and choose a shape from a Triangle, Rectangle, and Circle and it will draw different shapes.
-3. Assumptions:
-If you type “Circle”, it will create four circles every time and each of these four circles will generate four circles at a time, and so on.
-This loop runs 8 times in my code.
-The area and the perimeter of the new circle will be half of the previous one.
-The four circles that were created by the previous one will be in four corners of the circle (although the circle has no corner).
-If you type “Triangle”, it will create three triangles every time and each of these will generate three triangles at a time, and so on.
-This loop runs 8 times in my code.
-The area and the perimeter of the new triangle will be half of the previous one.
-The three triangles that were created by the previous one will be in the three corners of the triangle.
-If you type “Rectangle”, it will create four rectangles every time and each of these will generate itself four rectangles at a time, and so on.
-This loop runs 8 times in my code.
-The area and the perimeter of the new rectangle will be half of the previous one.
-The four rectangles that were created by the previous one will be in the four corners of the rectangle.
-4. Known bugs: I don’t know why the graphics in the canvas on my computer look a little strange but if you want to click on the top right corner and expand the page, you will see the correct graphic.
-5. outside sources: use google to find how to write some comments.
-6. Include the statement:
+Group members’ names and x500s
+Dongnan Liu: liu02385,  David Qi: qi000154

+• Contributions of each partner (if working with a partner) We communicate with each other
+LinkedList.java(Dongnan Liu)
+ArrayList.java(David Qi)

+• How to compile and run your program
+We use Intellij to compile and run our program.
+Everytime we click the green run button on the right top corner to compile and run our program.

+• Any assumptions
+LinkedList and ArrayList implement the list interface so they include all of the method in the list.java.

+• Additional features that you implemented (if applicable)

+• Any known bugs or defects in the program
+In Linkedlist I have num variable at first but I didn't use num in the size method.

+• Any outside sources (aside from course resources) consulted for ideas used in the project, in the format:
+– the logic of interface method: TA
+- Geogle

 “I certify that the information contained in this README file is complete and accurate.
 I have both read and followed the course policies in the ‘Academic Integrity - Course Policy’ section of the course syllabus.”
-—---- Dongnan Liu
+Dongnan Liu
+ David Qi